A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: Relativistic gauge theory of fractons

 with $h=\eta^{\mu\nu}h_{\mu\nu}$ and $\Box=\partial_\mu\partial^\mu$.
 The covariant derivative indeed is covariant under gauge transformations,

-It turns out that, the most simple gauge invariants we can construct out from the fields and $D_{\mu\nu}\phi^2$ are actually quartic in the fields.
-For instance, the most simple action we can propose is
+It turns out that the most simple gauge invariants we can construct out from the fields and $D_{\mu\nu}\phi^2$ are actually quartic in the fields.
+For instance, we can propose the local action

-where $e_1$ and $e_2$ are dimension 2 couplings while $\kappa$ is a dimensionless coupling.
-The Higgs potential is included for generality.
-Indeed, it could provide a way to interplay between gapless and gap fracton theories, see \cite{Bulmash:2018lid}.
-Nevertheless, a successful Higgs mechanism will give rise to a mass for the fracton gauge field.
-However, the action \eqref{actphi} is non-Gaussian, a property that makes a perturbative analysis very difficult.
-Nevertheless, the full gauge invariant action of our model reads
+where $e_1$, $e_2$, and $m$ are couplings with mass dimension 2 while $\kappa$ is a dimensionless coupling and $\lambda$ carries mass dimension 4.
+The Higgs potential is included mostly for generality.
+Nevertheless, the Higgs potential is an extra feature that could provide a way to interplay between gapless and gap fracton theories, see \cite{Bulmash:2018lid}.
+In fact, a successful Higgs mechanism could give rise to a mass for the fractonic potential.
+However, the action \eqref{actphi} has no quadratic term, a property that makes a perturbative analysis very difficult.
+Moreover, $m^2$ and $\lambda$ are allowed to be negative.
+In the usual Higgs action, such liberty generates problems like the Hamiltonian being unbounded from below.
+We expect no such problem here since the Higgs potential does not work alone in the action \eqref{actphi} - The action is composed only of interacting terms.
+Anyhow, the full gauge invariant action of our model reads